How to Help Your Child Thrive in Two Households

 How Divorce Affects Children Emotionally

-Children can feel a range of emotions during and after a divorce—confusion, sadness, anger, guilt, and even relief.
-Moving between two homes adds a layer of instability that can increase anxiety if not handled carefully.
+During and after a divorce, children may experience a wide range of emotions—confusion, sadness, anger, guilt, and even relief.
+However, moving between two homes adds an additional layer of instability that can heighten anxiety if not handled carefully.

 • Difficulty adjusting to new routines